mjothy/future-sight/README.md

 - Possibility to create a new dashboard from an existing one
 - A list of the latest dashboards created in the app to provide potential ideas to new users
 - Possibility to search for published dashboard in the database
+- Filtering data on blocs based on user selections

 Creating and configuring dashboards provides a wide selection of features.
-The first dashboard setup is configuring the metadata by selecting scenarios, models, variables, and regions.
+The first dashboard setup is configuring the metadata by selecting scenarios, models, variables, and regions to use in the dashboard.
 This metadata will be used to create visualization data blocks.
 The user can then select and filter the data that will be used within these data blocks.
+Dashboard setup include also the definition of author name, title, and tags, which can be used to find a specific publication.
 The dashboard configuration panel can be used to add visualization blocks to the dashboard.
 Three types of visualization blocks are available:

 - **Data block**: A block that displays data as a graph (line, bar, pie, map, box) or table